-Monflanquin is a picturesque country house from the 13th century, perched on his "sin", located in a hilly area, between Agen, Perigord and Quercy, by Stendhal compared to "a small Tuscany.
+Monflanquin is a picturesque country house of the thirteenth century, perched on his "Pech", located in a region of hills, between Agen, Perigord and Quercy, by Stendhal compared to "a small Tuscany".
 It celebrated its 750th anniversary in 2006.

-Alphonse de Poitiers, Comte de Toulouse creates Bastide in 1256 with the signing of the Charter of Customs, establishing political and civil liberties for citizens.
+Alphonse de Poitiers, Comte de Toulouse creates Bastide in 1256 at the signing of the Charter of Customs, establishing political and civil liberties for citizens.

-Communes of the Aquitaine region, located north-east of the Lot-et-Garonne, in the district of Villeneuve-sur-Lot, Monflanquin is the capital of Canton.
-She is a member of the Community of Communes "Bastide and Castles in Guyenne.
+Town in the Aquitaine region, located northeast of the Lot-et-Garonne department in the district of Villeneuve-sur-Lot, Monflanquin is chief town of canton.
+She is a member of the Community of Communes "Bastide in Upper Agenais Périgord."

-Its municipal area covers 6 221 hectares.
-There are 2 352 inhabitants according to the latest census through 2004.
+Its communal area covers 6221 hectares.
+There are 2 345 inhabitants according to the last census in 2012.

-The village is fortunate to have inherited from past centuries, a legacy of exceptionally well preserved, ranked one of the most beautiful villages of France and the label receiving station green holiday.
+The village is fortunate to have inherited from past centuries, an exceptionally well-preserved heritage, ranked among one of the most beautiful villages of France and benefiting the label Green holiday resort.